 Suppose I have a question for you but I worry it’s something too private or embarrassing for you to want to answer.
 If you say “no comment” that’s baaasically an affirmation, so I can’t really ask without invading your privacy.
 (This is assuming lying is off the table, of course.)

-If you’re very Slytherin — but still fully honest — you’d anticipate this kind of question and habitually answer “no comment” when the real answer is a simple non-embarrassing no. That yields some embarrassing raised eyebrows a bit at first but everyone soon figures out that “no comment” genuinely is not in fact a dead giveaway for “yes but I’m embarrassed to say so”.
-So it might not be a bad personal policy: If you’re asked a question where one answer would be hypothetically embarrassing to admit, always say “no comment” no matter what the actual answer.
+If you’re very Slytherin — but still fully honest — you’d anticipate this kind of question and habitually answer “no comment” when the real answer is a simple non-embarrassing no. That yields some embarrassing raised eyebrows a bit at first but then everyone figures out that “no comment” genuinely is not in fact a dead giveaway for “yes but I’m embarrassed to say so”.
+So it might not be a bad personal policy: If you’re asked a question where one hypothetical answer would be embarrassing to admit, always say “no comment” no matter what the actual answer.

 Ok, but say you’re not that Slytherin.
 Here’s how I can still ask the question: